erikaheidi/placephant/README.md

 Linux users will also need ``nfs-common`` and ``nfs-kernel-server`` in order to use the NFS shared folders (increases performance).

 After the ``vagrant up``, the application will be running at `192.168.33.101` .

+####Troubleshooting

+**Ansible hangs forever on ``composer install``** : hit ctrl+c to cancel the provision, then run it again.
+It will finish the other tasks, then you can log in and run ``composer install`` manually.
+This might be caused by composer asking for github credentials, or some other error from github - so its better to login with `vagrant ssh` and check what's going on.